Same-sex marriage in Colorado: Brinkman v. Long

 After being denied a marriage license, a lesbian couple filed a lawsuit on October 30, 2013 in state district court.
 The case, Brinkman v.
 Long, sought to overturn the state's constitutional ban on same-sex marriage.
 The couple was joined by nine other same-sex couples who filed a lawsuit, McDaniel-Miccio v.
 Hickenlooper, also in state district court, seeking the same outcome.
 The suit named Governor John Hickenlooper and a city clerk responsible for licensing marriages as defendants.
 Attorney General John Suthers announced he would defend the state's ban.

-Brinkman and McDaniel-Miccio were combined for argument in state district court.
+Brinkman and McDaniel-Miccio were combined for oral arguments in state district court.
 On July 9, 2014, District Court Judge C. Scott Crabtree ruled that Colorado's same-sex marriage ban violated the plaintiffs' guarantees of equal protection and due process under the Fourteenth Amendment to the U.S. Constitution, stating: "No state since United States v.
 Windsor has been able to justify its ban under even the rational basis test, much less under the strict scrutiny test."
 The judge stayed his ruling pending the outcome of appeals.

 Judge Hartman's decision in Colorado ex rel.
 Suthers v.
 Hall provided legal cover for the Boulder County clerk to issue same-sex marriage licenses as a form of civil disobedience.
-After Hartman's decision was handed down, the Denver County and Pueblo County clerks began issuing licenses to couples regardless of gender as well, despite Judge Crabtree's stay.
+After Hartman's decision was handed down, the Denver and Pueblo county clerks began issuing licenses to couples regardless of gender as well, despite Judge Crabtree's stay.
 When asked to enjoin the Denver County clerk from issuing licenses to same-sex couples, Judge Crabtree refused to take action.
 On July 14, 2014, Attorney General Suthers appealed Judge Crabtree's inaction to the Colorado Supreme Court.
-In a separate filing, and seeking a reversal of Judge Hartman's ruling, the Attorney General also asked the high court for an emergency injunction to stop all state clerks from issuing licenses.
+In a separate filing, and seeking a reversal of Judge Hartman's ruling, Suthers also asked the high court for an emergency injunction to stop all state clerks from issuing licenses.
 On July 18, 2014, the Colorado Supreme Court ordered clerks in Adams and Denver counties to stop issuing marriage licenses.
-The state Supreme Court was scheduled to hear oral arguments regarding the merits of the state's same-sex marriage ban on September 30, 2014.
+The Supreme Court was scheduled to hear oral arguments regarding the merits of the state's same-sex marriage ban on September 30, 2014.